cmuparlay/PAM/README.md

 We use python to write scripts to organize all results and compute speedup.
 It is not required to run tests.

 ## Applications:
 In the sub-directories, we show code for a number of applications.
-They are all concise based on PAM, which need about 100 lines of code each.
+They are all concise based on PAM, most of which need about 100 lines of code each.
 All tests include parallel and sequential running times.
 The sequential versions are the algorithms running directly on one thread, and the parallel versions use all threads on the machine using "numactl -i all".

 In each of the directories there is a separated readme, makefile and a script to run the timings for the corresponding application.